nnance/backbone-composer/README.md

 </dt>
 <dd>
 <div class="description">
-<p>AddSubView is used to render and add a subview to an parent view.</p>
+<p>AddSubView is used to render and add a subview to an parent view.
+If you need
+to perform some work after the view is added to the DOM you can implement a 'onShow' function.
+This will also trigger a 'shown' event.</p>
 </div>
 <h5>Parameters:</h5>
 <table class="params">